Cham0i/AD-DNS-troubleshooting/README.md

 ![alt text](https://github.com/Cham0i/Understanding-DNS/blob/main/DNS_pics/10.png)

-However, if we try to ping cnn under our domain, the computer will still attempt to ping CNN Japan.
+However, if we try to ping "cnn" under our domain, the computer will still attempt to ping CNN Japan.

 ![alt text](https://github.com/Cham0i/Understanding-DNS/blob/main/DNS_pics/11.png)

 Remember our record search hierarchy?
 The computer is currently preferring to use its cache rather than its host file.
-Using command **nslookup [name]** we can find the record in the domain's host file.
-Using command **ipconfig /displaydns** we can look at our computer's cache.
+Using the command **nslookup [name]** we can find the record for "cnn" in our Domain's host file.
+Using the command **ipconfig /displaydns** we can look at our computer's cache records.

 ![alt text](https://github.com/Cham0i/Understanding-DNS/blob/main/DNS_pics/13.png)

-The IP Addresses don't match, and the cache is being prefered.
+The IP Addresses don't match because the cache is being prefered.
 What's the solution to this problem?
 The cache must be cleared.
 Once we wipe the cache the computer will be forced to use DNS (our domain's DNS host file) to find the A-record.

 To do this we use the command **ipconfig \flushdns**